The Burgers-FKPP advection-reaction-diffusion equation with cut-off: Discussion

-It may be possible to calculate higher-order terms in $\varepsilon$ in the expansion of $c(\varepsilon)$ in the pushed regime; however, to do so, one must solve for $\frac{\partial^2 V}{\partial c^2}(c(0), U)$ via the approach outlined in Lemma~\ref{variational_lemma}.
-We note that the approach will fail for general pulled fronts with $k<2$, as the front is not explicitly known in those cases, preventing us from calculating $W^{\rm in}$ to a sufficiently high order to determine higher-order terms in $c(\varepsilon)$.
-However, at the boundary between the pushed and pulled regimes, when $k=2$, the front is known explicitly, as is $\frac{\partial V}{\partial c}(c(0), U)$; recall Lemma~\ref{variational_lemma}.
-Hence, one could approximate $W^{\rm in}$ to a sufficiently higher order then, which may make it possible to determine the next term in the expansion of $c(\varepsilon)$ when $k=2$.
+It may be possible to calculate higher-order terms in $\varepsilon$ in the expansion of $c(\varepsilon)$ in the pushed regime; however, to do so, one must solve for $\frac{\partial^j V}{\partial c^j}(U,c(0))$ ($j\geq 2$) via the procedure outlined in Lemma~\ref{variational_lemma}.
+We note that the procedure will fail for general pulled fronts with $k<2$, as the front is not explicitly known in those cases, preventing us from calculating $W^{\rm in}$ to a sufficiently high order to determine higher-order terms in $c(\varepsilon)$.
+However, at the boundary between the pushed and pulled regimes, when $k=2$, the front is known explicitly, as is $\frac{\partial V}{\partial c}(U,c(0))$, see Lemma~\ref{variational_lemma}.
+Hence, one could approximate $W^{\rm in}$ to a sufficiently high order, which may make it possible to determine the next term in the expansion of $c(\varepsilon)$ when $k=2$.

-By retracing the proof of Theorem~\ref{Myfirstthm}, one can show that the leading-order correction to the front speed is independent of whether the advection term in Equation~\eqref{PDEcut1} is multiplied with the cut-off function $H(u-\varepsilon)$.
-That observation is supported by the motivating example of Burgers' equation with a cut-off, Equation~\eqref{simpleburger with cut}, where the correction to the front speed is given by $\Delta c(\varepsilon)=-\frac{k}{2}\varepsilon^2$ to leading order.
+By retracing the proof of Theorem~\ref{Myfirstthm}, one can show that the leading-order correction to the front speed is independent of whether or not the advection term in Equation~\eqref{PDEcut1} is multiplied with the cut-off function $H(u-\varepsilon)$.
+That observation is supported by the motivating example of the Burgers equation with a cut-off, Equation~\eqref{simpleburger with cut}, where the correction to the front speed is given by $\Delta c(\varepsilon)=\frac{k}{2}\varepsilon^2$ to leading order.
 As both $(\ln{\varepsilon})^{-2}$ and $\varepsilon^{1-4/k^2}$ are of lower order compared to $\varepsilon^2$, it is to be expected that a cut-off in the advection term will not affect the leading-order asymptotics of $\Delta c(\varepsilon)$.
-Since the requisite argument is very similar to the proof of Theorem~\ref{Myfirstthm}, we merely outline it in Appendix~\ref{appendix}.
+Since the requisite argument is very similar to the proof of Theorem~\ref{Myfirstthm}, we outline it in Appendix~\ref{appendix}.